benjaminpfleghaar/benjaminpfleghaar/README.md

 # Hi there 👋

 I'm Benjamin, User Experience Consultant and Interaction Designer with +8 years of experience, currently on a mission to become a Software Developer [@neuefische](https://www.neuefische.de/bootcamp/web-development).
-When I'm not coding, I love spending time in nature on my bike.
+When I'm not coding, I love spending time in outside on my bike.

 ## Technologies & Skills